tranphuongmai/Dashboard_BI/README.md

 ![olist_logo](logo_olist.png)

 ### Context and Method
-This is ***a business case in the framework of my DA certification exam*** hat I had only 8h to understand, approach, find problems and solutions according to the task requirement.
+This is ***a business case in the framework of my DA certification exam*** that I had only 8h to understand, approach, find problems and solutions according to the task requirement.

 My approach:
 1. Check the quality of all databases